 \subsection{Proof of Theorem \ref{thm:mdm_positive_measure}}

-To prove Theorem \ref{thm:mdm_positive_measure}, we first present a lemma that can construct special cases of choice probabilities obtained from the MNL model. \begin{lemma} For any fixed $n$, let $S,T \subseteq \cN$ with $|S|,|T|\geq 2$.
+To prove MDM possesses positive measure in Theorem \ref{thm:mdm_positive_measure}, we first present Lemma \ref{lemma:mdm_distinct} below that deals with choice probabilities of the form obtained by the MNL model. \begin{lemma} For any fixed $n$, let $S,T \subseteq \cN$ with $|S|,|T|\geq 2$.
 Let $i \in S\cap T.$ Then there exists a set of positive integers $x_1,...,x_n$ such that